benroberts999/ampsci/doc/02a-writing_modules.md

   * See \ref modules_custom_operator for writing your own operator.

-* \ref IO::InputBlockLegacy -- the input block passed to your module; use `input.get<T>("key", default_value)` to read user-supplied options, and `input.check({...})` to declare and validate them.
+* \ref IO::InputBlock -- the input block passed to your module; use `input.get<T>("key", default_value)` to read user-supplied options, and `input.check({...})` to declare and validate them.